Tina (song): Release and reception

 West uploaded the music video for "Tina" to his Instagram page on February 25, 2025, captioning the post "TINA BY GAME PRODUCED BY ME".
-West was originally the executive producer of The Documentary 3, but later withdrew from the project after falling out with the Game due to the latter showing support for the Canadian rapper Top5; Top5 had allegedly threatened to kill West over comments he made online.
+The song was originally the meant for The Documentary III, which West was the executive producer of, but he later withdrew from the project after falling out with the Game due to the latter showing support for the Canadian rapper Top5; Top5 had allegedly threatened to kill West over comments he made online.
 The Game claimed that West had misinterpreted the situation, posting on Twitter that West had asked him to "reach out to him", but by the time the Game called West to say he talked to Top5, West had changed his phone number.
+The album was eventually released on August 21, 2026, which featured contributions from West on the tracks "40 Nights" and "LA Monster".

 On the podcast Billboard Unfiltered, Billboard staff writer Kyle Denis said that West and the Game were "too old" for their stunt, adding: "45 and 47, really?
 It's just so desperate and so pathetic and it's so clear you want their attention and they haven't given you it in recent years."
 Trace Cowen of Complex said that while he was thankful that "Tina" didn't reference West's tweets regarding Nazism, he felt that "many are still left scratching their heads" in regards to the song's content.
 At the time of the song's release, Knowles did not make any comments regarding it.
-However, when approached by TMZ days later, who asked her about her reaction to "Tina", Knowles stated that she wouldn't date anyone younger than her and isn't currently seeking a relationship.
+However, when approached by TMZ days later, who asked her about her reaction to "Tina", Knowles stated that she would not date anyone younger than her and is not currently seeking a relationship.

 Music video

-The music video for "Tina" features the Game, West, and Jones donning balaclavas and high-visibility jackets.
+The music video for "Tina" features the Game, West, and Jim Jones donning balaclavas and high-visibility jackets.
 Complex described the video as "impromptu, Blair Witch-esque".
 At the end of the music video, a fourth, unnamed individual is prompted to explain the backstory behind the song's creation.
-They state that the song "started off as a joke" before evolving "into the basis of [the Game's] whole album, and then before we knew it, The Documentary 3".
+They state that the song "started off as a joke" before evolving "into the basis of [the Game's] whole album, and then before we knew it, The Documentary [III]".